hidekuno/jupyter-sicp/README.md

 ## Overview
 - Created a Picture Language document to study jupyter.
   (https://github.com/hidekuno/picture-language)
-- Refer to this URL for the original(https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-15.html#%_sec_2.2.4)
+- Refer to section 2.2.4 of this URL for the original(https://mitpress.mit.edu/9780262510875/structure-and-interpretation-of-computer-programs/)